 All of their homes have a distinct look but are suitable for a variety of locations including backyards, the desert, or in the city as a mini modular housing unit.

 Things only get better when it comes to pricing.
 The starting price is just $150,000, which is cheap compared to other homes in this class.
 Keep in mind, that’s the initial price, so extra features or amenities will raise the cost.
 They only offer a studio floor plan at this time, but it includes all the usual features like a shower, fridge, and toilet.

-If you’re interested in one of Kasita’s modular homes, you need to reside in Texas, California or Nevada and they currently only have 50 units available for sale.
-The company will consider delivering Kasita modular homes to other areas, however, and have plans on expanding their lineup in the near future.
+If you’re interested in one of Kasita’s modular homes, you need to reside in Texas, California, or Nevada and they currently only have 50 units available for sale.
+The company will consider delivering Kasita modular homes to other areas, however, and have plans on expanding their lineup shortly.

 On average, the time frame can be anywhere between 6 – 8 months using existing floor plans, but you’ll need to wait longer for a custom home.
 A small modular home or something basic may be a little shorter, but 6 months is considered quick.

 No, but ones that follow modern design principles generally are.
 If you want something unique, contemporary, or large, the cost per square foot can definitely exceed that of a stick-built home.